-With regard to extortion in count 2 g the court concluded it could not be sufficiently legally and conclusively proved, so that the court will acquit the defendant of this part of the charge.
+With regard to extortion in count 2 g the court concludes it cannot be sufficiently legally and conclusively proved, so that the court will acquit the defendant of this part of the charge.

-With respect to count 2 h the court concludes no chargecan be legally and conclusively proved that is penalized by a custodial sentence of eight years or more, so that the defendant must be acquitted of count 2 h as well.
+With respect to count 2 h the court concludes no charge can be legally and conclusively proved that is penalized by a custodial sentence of eight years or more, so that the defendant must be acquitted of count 2 h as well.